New York Trust Company: 20th century

-In 1921, the United States Supreme Court heard arguments on Argued April 25 and 26, 1921 in New York Trust Co. v.
-Eisner, a case which involved the New York Trust Company as executors of the will of J. H. Purdy against M. Eisner.
+In 1921, the United States Supreme Court heard arguments on April 25 and 26, 1921, in New York Trust Co. v.
+Eisner, a case that involved the New York Trust Company as executors of the will of J. H. Purdy against M. Eisner.
 Justice Oliver Wendell Holmes Jr. delivered the opinion of the court on May 16, 1921, where the judgment was affirmed with costs.

-In 1929, Artemus L. Gates succeeded Gibson as president of New York Trust, becoming "the youngest president of a large downtown New York bank".
-The 34 year old Gates (who was the son-in-law of the late Henry P. Davison, a former Liberty National Bank president) had started his career in 1919 with Liberty National Bank, going to New York Trust after the 1920 merger and becoming a vice president in 1926.
-Gates became chairman of the executive committee and Buckner remained chairman of the board of trustees.
+In 1929, Artemus L. Gates succeeded Gibson as president of New York Trust, becoming "the youngest president of a large downtown New York bank."
+The 34-year-old Gates (who was the son-in-law of the late Henry P. Davison, a former Liberty National Bank president) had started his career in 1919 with Liberty National Bank, going to New York Trust after the 1920 merger and becoming a vice president in 1926.
+Gates became chairman of the executive committee, and Buckner remained chairman of the board of trustees.

 As of June 30, 1941, New York Trust reported total assets of $694,659,000.
-In 1941, John E. Bierwith succeeded Gates as president of New York Trust.
+In 1941, John E. Bierwirth succeeded Gates as president of New York Trust.
 Gates resigned the presidency after being appointed the Assistant Secretary of the Navy for Aeronautics by President Franklin D. Roosevelt.

-In 1949, the New York Trust Company acquired the Fulton Trust Company of New York under the terms of a cash merger agreement involving a purchase price of $5,000,000 (i.e. $250 a share for 20,000 shares of Fulton Trust).
+In 1949, the New York Trust Company acquired the Fulton Trust Company of New York under the terms of a cash merger agreement involving a purchase price of $5,000,000 (i.e., $250 a share for 20,000 shares of Fulton Trust).
 Bierwith remained president of New York Trust, which had assets of $670,836,167, and Arthur J. Morris, the president of Fulton Trust (which had assets of $36,158,041), became a vice president of the new firm.
-Charles S. McVeigh, the chairman of Fulton Trust, and three other Fulton Trust trustees, namely Stephen C. Clark, Charles J. Nourse, and Walter N. Stillman, were added to the board of New York Trust, increasing it from eighteen member to twenty-two.
+Charles S. McVeigh, the chairman of Fulton Trust, and three other Fulton Trust trustees, namely Stephen C. Clark, Charles J. Nourse, and Walter N. Stillman, were added to the board of New York Trust, increasing it from eighteen members to twenty-two.

-In late 1949, Bierwith left New York Trust to assume the presidency of the National Distillers Products Corporation and was succeeded by Charles J. Stewart, who had been with New York Trust since 1930.
+In late 1949, Bierwirth left New York Trust to assume the presidency of the National Distillers Products Corporation and was succeeded by Charles J. Stewart, who had been with New York Trust since 1930.
 Hulbert Aldrich served as director and president of the company from 1950 through 1959.